Negotiations that led to the adoption, in September 2015

-Brazil has participated in all intergovernmental negotiation sessions.
-The agreed proposal contains 17 goals and 169 targets, covering a broad range of issues, including poverty eradication, food security and agriculture, health, education, gender equality, reduction of inequality, energy, water and sanitation, sustainable production and consumption patterns, climate change, sustainable cities, protection and sustainable use of the oceans and terrestrial ecosystems, inclusive economic growth, infrastructure and industrialization, governance, and means of implementation.
-Click here for the full version of the SDGs proposal (in Portuguese).
+Brazil has taken part in all intergovernmental negotiations.
+The agreed proposal contains 17 goals and 169 targets, covering a broad range of issues, including poverty eradication, food security and agriculture, health, education, gender equality, water and sanitation, energy, sustainable economic growth, infrastructure, reduced inequalities, sustainable cities, sustainable consumption and production patterns, climate change, protection and sustainable use of the oceans and terrestrial ecosystems, peaceful, just and inclusive societies and means of implementation.

-Brazil has played a fundamental role in the implementation of the MDGs and has shown great commitment in the process surrounding the SDGs, with representation in the various committees created to support the post-2015 process.
-Having hosted the first Conference on the Environment and Development (1992 Earth Summit), as well as the 2012 Rio+ 20 Conference, Brazil has an important role to play in promoting the Post-2015 Development Agenda.
-Brazilian innovations in terms of public policies are also regarded as contributions to the integration of the economic, social and environmental dimensions of sustainable development.
+Brazil has played a fundamental role in the implementation of the MDGs and has shown great commitment in the SDGs process.
+Brazil has an important role to play in the promotion of the 2030 Agenda as it hosted the first Conference on the Environment and Development (1992 Earth Summit) and the Rio+ 20 Conference in 2012.
+Brazilian innovations in the field of public policies are also regarded as contributions to the integration of the economic, social and environmental dimensions of sustainable development.

-The national coordination of the Post-2015 Development Agenda and the SDGs resulted in the document "Guiding Elements of the Brazilian Position", based on the works of seminars with representatives of civil society, on workshops with representatives of municipal entities organized by the Secretariat of Institutional Relations of the Presidency and by the Ministry of Cities; and on deliberations of the Interministerial Working Group on the Post-2015 Development Agenda, which gathered 27 ministries and bodies of the federal public administration.
-Click here for the document containing the guiding elements of the Brazilian position.
+The national coordination centered on the 2030 Agenda and the SDGs negotiations resulted in the document "Guiding Elements of the Brazilian Position" based on seminars with representatives of civil society, on workshops with representatives of municipal entities organized by the Secretariat of Institutional Relations of the Presidency and by the Ministry of Cities; and on deliberations of the 2030 Agenda Interministerial Working Group, which gathered 27 ministries and bodies of the federal public administration.